Anatoly1010/Atomize/atomize/documentation/lock_in_amplifier_functions.md

 The function for querying or setting the time constant of the lock-in in ms. If there is no argument the function will return the current time constant.
 If there is an argument the specified time constant will be set.<br/>
 Currently for SR-810, 830, 850 the specified time constant should be from the array:<br/>
 [10 us, 30 us, 100 us, 300 us, 1 ms, 3 ms, 10 ms, 30 ms, 100 ms, 300 ms, 1 s, 3 s, 10 s, 30 s, 100 s, 300 s, 1 ks, 10 ks, 30 ks].<br/>
 For SR-860, 865a 1 us and 3 us are also available.
-If the time constant is not contained in the array, no change will occur and "Invalid time constant value" will be printed.<br/>
+If there is no time constant setting fitting the argument the nearest available value is used and warning is printed.<br/>
 ```python3
 lock_in_ref_amplitude(*amplitude)
 Arguments: amplitude = float; Output: float or none.